scalan/scalan.github.io/idioms.md

 ```

 This function is called for each new node of the graph during staged evaluation.
 If `rewrite` returns `Some(symbol)`
 then this symbol substitutes the original symbol in further evaluation process.
+A set of rewrite rules should preserve
+semantics of the program.

 The effect of rewriting is shown in the following REPL session